-08 Jan The Best Coffee in Lisbon, Portugal
+08 Jan Lisbon Cafes: Where to Find the Best Coffee in Lisbon, Portugal

 It took me ages to finally make it to Lisbon.
 Portugal was always one of those places that I kept putting off as I knew I would love the food, the people, the culture, and the scenery.
 But I wanted to see it all… not just one place.
 And I never had enough time set aside to take a trip that did Portugal any justice.
 In October of last year, I finally stepped foot on Portuguese soil and I am now obsessed.
 While my trip was only to Lisbon (briefly), the Azores, and Madeira, I’d be lying if I said I didn’t already have another trip planned for next month to a new location.
-While in Lisbon, I visited a few cafes that had superb coffee and cool atmospheres.
-This guide will likely be updated every time I get to go back to Lisbon, so this is not conclusive, yet.
+I have plans to take a food tour of Lisbon and indulge myself in Portuguese wine.
+However, during this time in Lisbon, I visited a few cafes that had superb coffee and cool atmospheres instead of exploring the food scene.
+This guide will likely be updated every time I get to go back and discover new Lisbon cafes, so this is not conclusive, yet.
 This post is about the best coffee in Lisbon… and trust me, it does exist and the cafes that serve it are all worthy of your visit if you’re a caffeine nut like myself.

 TABLE OF CONTENTS

 Copenhagen Coffee Lab